apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 But consider zeroth-order, an optimizer that only uses the parameters to optimize the parameters.

 As it turns out, you can save a LOT of memory this way.
 You don't have to store intermediate activations or gradients.
-And since there's no backwards pass you get almost perfect pipeline parallelism for free.
+And much like RL, we can choose any loss function we want, because we're guessing and checking.
 It's amazing.
 Super easy to scale.
+Optimizes any objective.
 Genuinely fantastic.

-But another thing that's cool is, much like RL, we can choose any loss function we want, because we're guessing and checking.
-This makes it pretty unique.

 Yet another cool thing, perhaps the coolest.
 Since there's no backwards pass, training and inference are the same thing.
 You can extract useful work from the model as you're training it, so long as you have metrics to measure your work by.

 Let's explain how it works.
 To minimize the loss by tweaking model weights, you need direction information and magnitude information.
-You need the gradient.
+You need the gradient, a vector in `p`-dimensional space.
 Which you don't have, so you have to find a way to estimate.

 There are a bunch of ways to do this.
-Of particular interest to me are the algorithms that derive from [MeZO](https://arxiv.org/abs/2305.17333), [SPSA](https://www.jhuapl.edu/spsa/PDF-SPSA/Spall_TAC92.pdf), and [Evolution Strategies](https://arxiv.org/abs/1703.03864).
+Of particular interest to me are the algorithms that derive from [MeZO](https://arxiv.org/abs/2305.17333), [SPSA](https://www.jhuapl.edu/spsa/PDF-SPSA/Spall_TAC92.pdf), and [Evolution Strategies](https://arxiv.org/abs/1703.03864), a paper written by OpenAI in 2017, coauthered by Ilya Sutskever.

+We all kinda forgot about this research.
+You may be wondering though.
+Why have I never heard of this?

+## It sucks.

-The common thing about to note about every Zeroth Order approach is that it sucks.
+The common thing about to note about every Zeroth Order approach in this family of algorithms is that it sucks.
 And that's probably why nobody uses Zeroth-Order optimizers.
+I don't know much about other families of Zeroth-Order algorithms.
+Judging by the fact that I haven't heard anybody talking about them, I must conclude that they also suck.
+At least compared to the clean signal that backprop provides.
+Why mess with a good thing?

 <!--
 <br>